 Michigan 115 (M-115) is the start of ski areas in the northern lower.
 Just 90 minutes north of Grand Rapids and a quick jaunt west on M55 in Cadillac will bring you to Caberfae Peaks.
 Boasting a family-friendly atmosphere, what Caberfae might lack in frills and over-the-top resort amenities, they more than make up for it by getting back to the core of skiing and snowboarding.
 With 34 runs, Caberfae brings 485 vertical feet and a wide-open backcountry area that’s lift accessible, they possibly are one of the most affordable ski areas in Michigan as well.
 Day and night skiing is available at Caberfae, and for the best deals get your tickets online before you even leave home.

 A full-service demo and rental shop is on-site for those who need equipment.
-The recently refreshed Mackenzie Lodge offers up ski in, ski out accommodations with a heated outdoor pool and hot tub for relaxing.
-Day visitors will find the Blackmer Lodge super inviting.
-Claim a table in the lower level, plug your crock pot in and get out to enjoy what matters most.
-The snow.
+The recently refreshed Mackenzie Lodge offers up ski in, ski out accommodations.

 Head 31 miles northwest of Cadillac and you’ll reach Crystal Mountain.
-A favorite amongst many looking for a weekend getaway with a full-service resort atmosphere and ample on site lodging.
+A favorite amongst many looking for a weekend getaway with ample on-site lodging.
 If there is one theme that stands out the most at Crystal it’s family.
 With 58 runs of varied terrain and 375 vertical feet, this is a spot where everyone in your group will find a run they like.

 Crystal Mountain has a full-service demo and rental fleet on hand if you don’t have your own equipment.
 Ski and snowboard lessons are available for all ages and abilities starting at 3 years old so there’s no excuse your entire family cannot get out and enjoy the slopes.
 For those looking for great off-hill experiences, rent a fat bike and go for a ride in the snow, or relax after a day on the slopes at Crystal’s award-winning spa.